sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 [ACCORDION-BEGIN [Step 8: ](Test yourself)]

-Assuming you have the following file snippet in your SAP AI API service key *(JSON file)*.
+Assuming you have the following file snippet in your SAP AI Core service key *(JSON file)*.

 ```
 {